What Is The Double Bounce Rule In Pickleball? A Helpful Beginners Guide

 What Is The Purpose Of The Double Bounce Rule?

-If points, in pickleball were only 2-3 shots each, the game wouldn’t be much fun would it?
+If points, in pickleball were only 2-3 shots each, the game wouldn’t be much fun, would it?

 Everyone loves a good rally in almost any racquet sport.
 And the double bounce rule in pickleball amplifies that in a perfect way.
+In short, the double bounce rule creates more rallies.

 Editors Note: Looking for a paddle upgrade?
 Click here for my current favorite and one that helped improve my game.